-Enable people living with life threatening diseases, including HIV and related conditions to live active, productive lives.
+Enable people living with life threatening diseases to live active, productive lives.

 AIDS is one of the leading causes of death in Tanzania and western medicine is often unavailable or too expensive.
 The World Health Organization recommends incorporating traditional medicine into the health care system in order to reach everyone.
 It is important to test the traditional medicine to ensure that it is safe for people to take and effective at treating the illness.